 Wellness Classes Nichols currently offers several different wellness classes.
-Yoga, Core, Strength Training. and more are all offered once a week in our aerobics studio.
+Yoga, Core, Strength Training and more are all offered in our aerobics studio.
 All classes are free of charge for the Nichols College community.

 Club Sports

 Club Golf The Club Golf team competes in tournaments across New England and practices at the Dudley Hill Golf Course.